TylerWahlCTC/Cave-Animals-Project/README.md

 - Interests: Animals

 All people who are interested in animals would want to view our website because they are introduced to new animals they may not know about.
-As well as learning more about a class of animal they might not think about often.
+As well as learning more about animals in an area they might not think about often.

 ## Assigning Tasks
 - Host: Tyler, GitHub Repo link (be sure to push a commit to GitHub EVERYDAY, add partners as collaborators to the repo)